Ezzah-Q/os-project1/devlog.md

 10-01-2025, 10:26 pm

 - created the project local repo and connected it to GitHub
-- added the java files (logger, driver, encrypter, readme, and devlog)
+- added the java files (logger, driver, encrypter, readme, and dev log)
 - looked at project description, thoughts for now...
-  - seems like I should start on some psuedocode first
+  - seems like I should start on some pseudocode first
   - focus on logger file as that seems the easiest
   - so logger needs the log file as input from driver, since it write to it
   - seems like the [action] part of a line is coming from the driver